 Time is an extremely perplexing concept.
-The Measurement of Time is incredibly accurate but we don’t have a definition for it.
+The Measurement of Time is incredibly accurate, but we don’t have a definition for it.
 We can feel time but we cannot explain it.
 Time is a measure in which events can be organized and ordered from the past to the present and the future.
-On a subway in Paris, a graffiti was painted and it said, ‘Time is God’s way of keeping everything from happening at once’.
+On a subway in Paris, graffiti was painted and it said, ‘Time is God’s way of keeping everything from happening at once’.

 Time in our daily life has a more numerical meaning.
 We refer more to the difference or the comparison of time than to the concept of time itself.
 When we measure the speed of a car, we are just comparing its motion to the motion of the hands of the clock.
 We seem to be measuring speed with something abstract called time; we are actually just comparing a known motion (of the sun) with an unknown motion of the car.
 Time is a way to compare or describe different kinds of motions like the speed of light, how fast heartbeats or how frequently earth spins around its axis.

 How is a measurement of time carried out?